 Jenny: I do believe sadly it’s going to take some diseases coming back to realize that we need to change and develop vaccines that are safe.
 If the vaccine companies are not listening to us, it’s their fucking fault that the diseases are coming back.
 They’re making a product that’s shit.
 If you give us a safe vaccine, we’ll use it.
 It shouldn’t be polio versus autism.

-Jenny, in her recent column, is attempting to walk back from her ignorant comments about vaccines (first by claiming she never said them) by manufacturing a more nuanced argument antivaccine belief:
+Jenny, in her recent column, is attempting to walk back from her ignorant comments about vaccines (first by claiming she never said them) by manufacturing a more nuanced anti-vaccine belief:

 I believe in the importance of a vaccine program and I believe parents have the right to choose one poke per visit.
 I’ve never told anyone to not vaccinate.
 Should a child with the flu receive six vaccines in one doctor visit?
 Should a child with a compromised immune system be treated the same way as a robust, healthy child?
 Shouldn’t a child with a family history of vaccine reactions have a different plan?
 Or at least the right to ask questions?

-Ignoring the fact that we combine more and more antigens into one “poke” (a word rarely used to describe vaccinations or immunizations)–for example, the new-ish quadrivalent vaccine, MMRV (mumps, measles, rubella and chickenpox) combines four vaccines into one.
-So, we’re working to reduce the number of “pokes” for babies, because frankly, the injection itself is what scares many parents.
+Ignoring the fact that we combine more and more antigens into one “poke” (a word rarely used to describe vaccinations or immunizations) –for example, the new-ish quadrivalent vaccine, MMRV (mumps, measles, rubella, and chickenpox) combines four vaccines into one.
+So, biomedical science is working to reduce the number of “pokes” for babies, because frankly, the injection itself is what scares many parents.

-Jenny McCarthy is simply an attractive, occasionally funny lunatic proponent of pseudoscience about vaccines.
-She wants to blame something on what happened to her child, but there is not one tiny bit of real medical evidence that it has anything to do with anything.
-She’s inventing stuff using whatever fame she has (and unfortunately, it’s much higher than some of my fellow bloggers think it is) as the bully pulpit to push dangerous ideas that can eventually harm children.
+Jenny McCarthy is simply an attractive, occasionally funny proponent of pseudoscience about vaccines.
+She wants to blame something on what happened to her child, but there is not one tiny bit of real medical evidence that her child’s diagnosis has anything to do with vaccines.
+She’s inventing misinformation using whatever fame she has (which is too much) as the bully pulpit to push dangerous ideas that can eventually harm children.

 - Ehreth J. The global value of vaccination.
 Vaccine.
 2003 Jan 30;21(7-8):596-600.
 Review.
 PubMed PMID: 12531324.